The Bachelor and the Bobby-Soxer

 * * *

-It's a sign of the times when the premise for a golden-age Hollywood comedy would be considered almost too dark by today's standards to be remade as a mainstream movie the running gag of The Bachelor and the Bobby-Soxer is nothing less than statutory rape, and it's played for laughs in a manner that raises both grins and eyebrows: "Did you invite her up there to be a model?"
+It's a sign of the times when the premise for a golden-age Hollywood comedy would be considered almost too dark by today's standards to be remade as a mainstream movie the running gag of The Bachelor and the Bobby-Soxer is nothing less than underage sex, and it's played for laughs in a manner that raises both grins and eyebrows: "Did you invite her up there to be a model?"
 Richard's attorney asks.
 "Oh, I told that to 500 little girls!" is the artist's half-witted reply.
 And later, Margaret's would-be boyfriend invites Richard to a birthday party for a girl "She's six!" he announces.
-What's more, a contemporary film concerning a man in his early 40s dating a high-school student might have a hard time winning audiences over in our current climate, where a sensitivity to child development has become almost paramount and besides, Stanley Kubrick's Lolita (1963) pretty much charted the outer boundaries of uncomfortable, dark humor with similar subject matter.
+What's more, a contemporary film concerning a man in his early 40s dating a high-school student might have a hard time winning audiences over in our current climate and besides, Stanley Kubrick's Lolita (1963) pretty much charted the outer boundaries of uncomfortable, dark humor with similar subject matter.
 But there is something entirely wholesome about The Bachelor and the Bobby-Soxer.
 For one, Richard Nugent isn't a pederast, he's merely an artist caught up in a nightmare scenario of false accusations and low-grade blackmail.
 He's also Cary Grant, and one couldn't ask for a better seal of approval.
 Actors may display a gift for characterization and range, but movie stars hit the same pitch out of the park every time, and Grant's turn here is boilerplate Archie Leach with his classic double-takes, voluminous exasperation, and penchant for silly pratfalls (the obstacle-course race at the community picnic is vintage Cary at his best).
 Myrna Loy as the elder Turner sister provides support, both as Grant's foil and eventual love-interest.
 Temple proves that she likely could have had a substantial film career into her 20s and beyond with a youthful energy that's somehow timeless.
-And the penultimate scene in the nightclub is legendary a table for two soon turns into three, five, and then seven people, all bickering at the same time until they leave, one by one, and Grant sits alone with a glass of champagne poured over his head.
+And the penultimate scene in the nightclub is legendary a table for two soon turns into three, five, and then seven people, all bickering at the same time until they leave, one by one, and Grant sits alone, doused with a glass of champagne.
 For screwball comedy, it's ten minutes that rivals an operatic libretto.

 Warner's DVD release of The Bachelor and the Bobby-Soxer features a solid full-frame transfer (1.33:1 OAR) from a black-and-white source-print that displays some collateral wear but still looks pleasant with excellent low-contrast details, while the DD 1.0 audio is crisp and clear.
 Supplements include the 1949 Lux Radio Theater broadcast of The Bachelor and the Bobby-Soxer with Grant and Temple (60 min.), the Tex Avery animated short "Little 'Tinker" (7 min.), and a trailer gallery.
 Keep-case.